 As a classic rock fan with low vision, I related deeply to Buddy Holly’s story about being in denial about needing something that would help someone see, as well as wondering what people would think of me if I started wearing heavier glasses (or in my case, using a blindness cane or other assistive technology).
 However, instead of hiding his vision loss or pretending that he had 20/20 vision, Buddy Holly’s glasses became an extension of himself and allowed him to do the things he loved more easily, and probably even helped him with doing tasks independently that he had never been able to do before.

 If there is anyone else out there who is experiencing anxiety about needing glasses or another mobility aid, I highly recommend reading about Buddy Holly’s glasses, and the awesome musician behind the glasses as well.
-After all, Buddy Holly’s glasses never stopped him from being a musician or achieving his goals- they are the reason he was able to become an internationally known musician with a legacy that will likely never fade.
+After all, Buddy Holly’s glasses never stopped him from being a musician or achieving his goals- they are the reason he was able to become an internationally known musician whose influence has continued even to this day.

 - Dealing With Anxiety About Accommodations